accenturedanialmirza/Azure_AI_Translator_Test/README.md

 2.  **Language Detection**: Utilizes the `detect_language.py` module to identify the language of each comment.
 This step is crucial for optimizing translation API calls.
 3.  **Text Translation**: Translates comments to English (or other specified languages) using Azure AI Translator.
 The `translator_copilot_lazy.py` module handles this efficiently through a lazy, mini-batch approach, which helps manage API rate limits and memory usage for large volumes of text.
 4.  **Text Splitting**: The `split_texts.py` module is used to accurately split both original and translated texts into individual sentences, preserving the context and order.
-5.  **Spam Detection**: Translated comments are then passed through a pre-trained machine learning model (from `detect_spam.py`) to classify them as spam or legitimate.
+5.  **Non-Informative Comment Detection**: Translated comments are then passed through a pre-trained machine learning model (from `detect_non_informative.py`) to classify them as non-informative or legitimate.
 6.  **Data Output**: The processed and enriched data, including translated texts and spam classifications, is saved into Parquet files in a structured output directory for subsequent analysis or integration.

 ## Setup